 How to make this recipe

-- Step 4-Heat a outdoor grill on medium high heat, grill until internal temperature of the chicken reaches 164 degrees.
+- Step 4: Heat an outdoor grill on medium-high heat, and grill until the internal temperature of the chicken reaches 164 degrees.

-- Step 5-Removes to a platter and let rest 10 minutes before serving.
+- Step 5: Remove to a platter and let rest 10 minutes before serving.
 Serve with extra sauce.

 - The longer the teriyaki chicken marinade together the more flavor it will have.
 I typically shoot for 24 hours.